CoMAS: Co-Evolving Multi-Agent Systems via Interaction Rewards: Experiments

 \subsubsection{Implementation Details}

 \textbf{Infrastructure.} We implement our CoMAS framework based on MARTI~\citep{zhang2025marti}, an LLM-based multi-agent RL framework forked from OpenRLHF~\citep{hu2024openrlhf}.
 The training pipeline of MARTI consists of three phases: trajectory rollout, experience making, and agent training, which exactly aligns with our framework described in Section~\ref{sec:method}.
+For a fair comparison, RL training both for CoMAS and the baselines is performed exclusively with REINFORCE++.

 \textbf{Parameters.} We adopt Qwen2.5-3B-Instruct~\citep{yang2024qwen} as the base model under a homogeneous setting to balance the model capacity and training budget.
 The agent number is set to $l=4$ for main experiments and $l=2$ for ablation studies.
-The interaction rounds are set to $m=2\cdot l$ and $v=1$ with a horizon of $\kappa=2$.
+The interaction rounds are set to $m=2\cdot l$ and $n=1$ with a horizon of $\kappa=2$.
 More details are provided in Appendix~\ref{sec:details_for_parameter_settings}.
+An analysis of training cost with respect to the number of agents is also presented in Appendix~\ref{sec:analysis_of_training_cost}.

 \textbf{Datasets.} Our training dataset comprises 2000 samples across three domains: 600 math tasks of level-4 or level-5 from MATH~\citep{hendrycks2021measuring}, 600 coding tasks of medium and hard levels from KodCode~\citep{xu2025kodcode}, and 800 science tasks of physics, chemistry, and biology categories from WebInstruct-verified~\citep{ma2025general}.
 These datasets have proven effective for RL training and are completely distinct from our evaluation benchmarks.